qlineai2025/qline/DOCUMENTATION.md

 *   **Pasting Your Script**: The primary way to get your text into the prompter is by using the **Script Editor** at the bottom of the screen.
 Simply click into the text area and paste or type your script.
 The prompter display will update in real-time.
 *   **Importing from Google**: You can sign in with your Google account to enable import options.
 Currently, you can import from Google Docs and Google Slides.
 *   **Set Your API Key**: To unlock the AI-powered features (like Voice Control and AI Editing), you must add your Google AI API key to the `.env` file in the project.
+For video countdowns, you may also need to enable the **YouTube Data API v3** in your Google Cloud Project.

 ### Main Controls